yakirnadav/CloudletTemplates/README.md

 This project provides template Helm Charts for deploying a  web application into any Kubernetes based cloud (Cloudlet).

 The templates require your application to built into a Docker image.
-The [Docker Templates](http://github.com/CloudNativeJS/docker) project provides assistance in creating an image for your application.
+The [Docker Image](https://hub.docker.com/r/heroku/nodejs-hello-world/)  provides in this demo assistance in deploying simple nodejs "hello world" app using helm-charts.

 This project provides the following files: